 Embrace failure.
 Scientific papers report the end result of a long road often filled with bumps and holes.
 Seeing only the final result, the details of the challenging process left out, while you are struggling yourself, can be confronting and frustrating.
 Keep in mind that science is a slow and error-prone endeavor.
 Importantly, “failed” experiments are not failures – if the experiment was carried out properly a null result is equally informative.
 Did you spot a mistake in your programming/analysis/etc.?
 Use this as a learning process, and know that this happens far more often than you would think.
 As Karl Popper would say: “Be scrupulous in admitting your mistakes: you cannot learn from them if you never admit that you make them”.

 Lab meetings.
 Learning to present is important (and the same goes for writing), in a lot of (scientific) jobs being able to provide clear and concise presentations is a highly valuable skill.
 With a well-presented poster or talk you can reach a wide public.
 Therefore, we organize practice sessions for every poster presentation or talk at a conference, so that you are always fully prepared to present.
 Moreover, during lab meetings you can broaden your horizon, learn new things and create a stronger and healthy lab culture.
+Importantly there are no stupid questions!
+If you do not understand something, chances are high you are not alone, so don’t be afraid to ask for clarification.
 The organization of lab meetings is definitely not fixed, ideas for improvement are very welcome.